atkoroma/iauthcs/README.md

 Cybersource provides REST APIs to integrate with its payment gateway services.
 The integration can be difficult-ish to accomplish from scratch.
 Going through the tedious coding process, I decided to provide a much simpler way that take the borden off, of you the Go developer.

 Don't the intimidated by the long literature, there are only four(4) functions to use.
-The rest are requests and response outputs.
+For instance, when a customer pays with a credit card, you use ```DoPayAuthorization``` to reserve the funds.
+If for some reason they returned the goods, then you reverse the funds using ```DoAuthReversal```.
+Sometime in the night, you will have to ```DoPayCapture``` so that the reserved funds are paid to the merchant's account (see request and response outputs under "Process a ..." section).

-This has to be the simplest payment gateway integration out there, it will enable you to accept payments is minutes...
+This has to be one of the simplest payment gateway integrations out there, it will enable you to accept payments is minutes...

 ***It's all under the hood*** means you will ***Not*** have to...
 - Build payloads